Watch a short video explaining some of the key features of the FM 223.

 heavily damaged the vinyl can, of course, not be "mended" and a muted lower frequency "bump" may remain but even then the amount of disturbance will be reduced massively).

 FM ACOUSTICS is very glad indeed to present this amazing real-time click, pop & crackle reduction system in pure discrete analogue technology.
 All the trade-offs of usual circuits like digitizing the signal, employing delays or in-signal filtering etc. have been eliminated.

 The pristine audio signal passes right through from input to output.
 Click-, scratch-, pop- and crackle-removal is done from the straight through signal so the removal circuits cannot have any negative influence on the direct through audio signal.

-FM ACOUSTICS tireless research and it's singular technology leads to intelligent analysing- and audio-circuits that achieve this breakthrough.
+FM ACOUSTICS tireless research and it's singular technology leads to intelligent analyzing- and audio-circuits that achieve this breakthrough.